0nix/ggj21/twine/ending9.md

 # Reversal Radical Sessler, Bayer wins

 "Say Brownie, where's your favorite bar?"
 Lietuenant Sessler asks with a bit of a smirk on his face.

+"I've got a couple in mind," The Lieutenant says playfully.
+"I'm quite partial to The Blue Bird, there are some waitresses there that, well...
+They know me.
+They really know me.
+But I've gone a couple times already this month.
+Maybe we'll go to The Broken Clock.
+Yeah, think that's a good idea.
+Even if they close a bit early and their decoration is a bit garish, I'm sure we can empty some bottles of vodka."

-Sergeant Bayer widens his eyes and slowly turns his head, as if the man had just said something truly unspeakable.
+Sergeant Bayer widened his eyes and slowly turns his head, as if the man had just said something truly unspeakable.
+Sessler pauses for a moment to look at Sergeant Bayer's reaction.
+He smirks.

+"C'mon Agent, surely there must be a place they know you by name.
+If you're an agent of the Ministry, and not be a drunkard is grounds for immediate suspicion!
+Fess up, Brownie.
+Tell us where you'd like to go."
+Lieutenant Sessler says, in his best attempts to establish rapport.

 "Quite irrelevant to the current conversation, wouldn't you say Lieutenant?"
-He admonishes.
+Sergeant Bayer says, enunciating every syllable as he says it.

 "Oh, I wouldn't say that, Sergeant.
 You should let loose sometimes."
 The Lieutenant quips as he fingers the papers on the dossier.
 "It's good for the soul.
 Heck, you're invited too.
 We've got something to celebrate, after all.
-The hostesses at the Owl have a way with guests you wouldn't believe.
+The hostesses at the Clock have a way with guests you wouldn't believe.
 Specially Mielka, that woman is a dynamo.
-But now, c'mon Brownie, you've gotta have at least some place in mi-"
+Hehehe."

 The Sergeant is positively irate.
 His whole face turns red and he draws a deep breath as a wind up before his booming voice rings in your ears.
 "There will be no discussion of libations or fraternizing on company time, Lieutenant!
 You too, Agent!
 That is an order!"